 After cooling, your vegetables are ready to freeze.
 Simply place them into freezer bags or containers, leaving a little headspace so they have room to expand while freezing.
 Half an inch in rigid containers, or three inches in a freezer bag, is plenty.

-Here is a handy guide to blanching times for some of the most popular vegetables:
+Here is a handy guide to blanching times for some of the most common vegetables:

 Rutabagas: 3 minutes.